wombleton/gitlaw-nz/acts/C/Crown Proceedings Act 1950.md

 ##### 28 Exclusion of proceedings _in rem_ against the Crown

-*   (1) Nothing in this Act shall authorise proceedings _in rem_ in respect of any claim against the Crown, or the arrest, detention, or sale of any ships or aircraft, or any cargo or other property belonging to Her Majesty, whether in right of Her Government in New Zealand or otherwise, or give to any person any lien on any such ship, aircraft, cargo, or other property.
+*   (1) Nothing in this Act shall authorise proceedings _in rem_ in respect of any claim against the Crown, or the arrest, detention, or sale of any ships or aircraft, or any cargo or other property belonging to the Sovereign, whether in right of his or her Government in New Zealand or otherwise, or give to any person any lien on any such ship, aircraft, cargo, or other property.

     (2) Where proceedings _in rem_ have been instituted in the High Court against any such ship, aircraft, cargo, or other property, the court may, if satisfied, either on an application by the plaintiff for an order under this subsection or on application by the Crown to set aside the proceedings, that the proceedings were so instituted by the plaintiff in the reasonable belief that the ship, aircraft, cargo, or other property did not belong to the Crown, order that the proceedings shall be treated as if they were _in personam_ duly instituted against the Crown in accordance with the provisions of this Act, or duly instituted against any other person whom the court regards as the proper person to be sued in the circumstances, and that the proceedings shall continue accordingly.
 Any such order may be made upon such terms, if any, as the court thinks just; and, where the court makes any such order, it may make such consequential orders as the court thinks expedient.